Farm Support and Development Co Design with Stakeholders

 Farm Support and Development: Co Design with Stakeholders

-A co-design approach is the key tool being employed by DAERA to ensure achievement of the objectives of Future Farm Support and Development, meeting industry needs, ensuring buy-in, scale of uptake and scheme success.
+A co-design approach is the key tool being employed by DAERA to ensure achievement of the objectives of Farm Support and Development, meeting industry needs, ensuring buy-in, scale of uptake and scheme success.

 Published in 2021, the Future Agricultural Policy Framework Portfolio charts the way forward to Future Agricultural Policy that better meets the needs of Northern Ireland.
 It takes into account views from key stakeholders from across food, farming and the environment from an engagement exercise in 2018.